about oag summary - OAG

 Key Responsibilities of the Office of the Auditor-General:

-- The Auditor-General is required to report the results of all audits to the National Assembly.
+- To report the results of all audits to the National Assembly.
 These reports are considered by the National Assembly's Standing Committee on Public Accounts.

-Without the work carried out by the Office of the Auditor-General, the Public Accounts Committee would not be able to carry out its duties effectively.
+The work carried out by the Office of the Auditor-General, enables the Public Accounts Committee to carry out its duties effectively.